 This can vary based on a candidate's individual qualifications, experience, employment status (full-time or part-time), and the company's salary packages.

 Some companies may also offer performance-based remunerations, which could improve individual salaries based on performance.

 In terms of benefits, it varies from company to company.
 However, the standard benefits such as paid time off, and health, life, dental, and occupational injury insurance are constant.
 Additional benefits may include extended medical coverage for families.

 How to Become an Ideal Maintenance Coordinator

-Coordinators are utilizing software to create and respond to work orders, organize maintenance efforts, maintain asset records, and manage budgets.
+Coordinators are using software to create and respond to work orders, organize maintenance efforts, maintain asset records, and manage budgets.